Microscopic Particles Cause Catastrophic Failure

 For example, an ISO code of 17/15/13 indicates 640 to 1,300 particles greater than 4 microns per milliliter, 160 to 320 particles greater than 6 microns per milliliter, and 40 to 80 particles greater than 14 microns per milliliter.
 This format can be used to define the cleanliness level of a given fluid or specify the desired level.
 It is also common for hydraulic component manufacturers to publish a maximum allowable contamination level for their products.

 Because even particles that are too small to see can cause damage, visual examination of the fluid is not adequate.
 The accepted conventional methods available for analyzing fluid include gravimetric, laboratory analysis, and inline particle counters.

-- Laboratory Analysis: Another option is to collect a bottle sample and submit it to a laboratory for analysis, which in addition to particle count can also check the viscosity, water content, composition of the contamination, and a number of other factors.
+- Laboratory Analysis: Another option is to collect a bottle sample and submit it to a laboratory for analysis, which in addition to particle count, can check the viscosity, water content, composition of the contamination, and several other factors.
 While the results are comprehensive and accurate, there is a time delay until results are received.
 For example, if a sample is taken and two days later the report indicates a problem with the fluid, all cylinders tested during those two days are at risk of being contaminated.

 Reduce Your Risk of Hydraulic Cylinder Contamination

 Machine OEMs and End Users should take measures to prevent costly and time-consuming hydraulic failures.
 In addition to installing and maintaining hydraulic filters, preventing ingression of particles into the system, and excluding moisture, it is also beneficial to consider contamination when selecting a hydraulic cylinder supplier.